 Add the lentils and give them a good stir.
 Add 2 quarts of the chicken stock and bring to a simmer stirring to ensure that you do not scorch the lentils to the bottom of the pan.
 Once the lentils have started to simmer add the bunch of thyme and a good pinch of salt.
 Place a lid on top of your pot and place it in your oven for one hour.

 At the hour point check your lentils.
 You are looking for a really tender lentil.
 NO CRUNCH AT ALL!!
 If they need a bit more time check that there is enough liquid.
 They should be “soupy” if they need more liquid, add the remainder of the chicken stock.

-When you are happy with the texture of you perfectly tender lentils remove them from your oven and place them on very low heat on your stove top.
-Add the sherry vinegar give it a good stir taste for salt then add the sliced Cotechino to the lentils.
-Place the lid on top and allow the sausages to heat through.
+When you are happy with the texture of your perfectly tender lentils remove them from your oven and place them on very low heat on your stove top.
+Add the sherry vinegar, give it a good stir taste for salt then add the whole Cotechino to the lentils.
+Place the lid on top and allow the sausage to heat through.
 About ten minutes.

 At this point, you should take out the champagne that you so wisely did not finish from last night and pour a glass for yourself.
-Add the scallion to the lentils (not the champagne), and portion into 6 bowls.
 Remember that the more you eat the luckier you will be and how much we here at OP appreciate you all.